 6. Technical Optimization

-Technical optimization—or often called on-site optimization— for SEO has two main goals:
+Technical optimization—or often called on-site optimization— for SaaS SEO has two main goals:

 - Making sure your site is easily and properly indexable by Google (and other search engines).